mvs-develop/dev.bitshares.works/docs/bts_guide/dev_faq.rst

 .. _dev-faq14:

-What is the average size in Bytes of a Bitshares transaction?
+What is the average size in Bytes of a DNA transaction?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Average wire size of operations is ~30 bytes.